-Pay for health promoters varies depending on your qualifications, experience, employer and workplace.
+Pay for health promoters varies depending on qualifications, experience, and employer.

-- Health promoters who have certificate or diploma qualifications can expect to earn between $34,500 and $47,000 a year
+- Health promoters with a relevant certificate or diploma can expect to earn between $36,000 and $51,000 a year.

-Source: District Health Boards/PSA 'Allied, Public Health and Technical Multi-Employer Collective Agreement (MECA) to April 2015'.
+Source: District Health Boards (DHB)/Public Sector Agreement (PSA), 'Allied, Public Health and Technical Multi-Employer Collective Agreement (MECA)', 2017.